Osaka July 2026: Three Major Summer Festivals & 20+ Events Guide

 The second highlight of Aizen Matsuri is the "Aizen Musume" (Aizen Maidens) who play a vital role in enlivening the festival.
 About 10 Aizen Musume are selected each year through document screening and interviews, and they are responsible for courtesy visits, media responses, and participation in parades during the festival period.

-Special Viewing of the Usually Hidden "Aizen Myo-o" Statue
+Special Public Unveiling of the Normally Hidden "Aizen Myo-o"

 The third highlight of Aizen Matsuri is the "Statue of Aizen Myo-o," a Buddhist statue that can be specially viewed during the Aizen Matsuri period.
 This statue can only be seen during Aizen Matsuri and the New Year period.